Premier League braced for TV losses as player protests mount

 “(I am) not scared, but reserved and thinking what the worst outcome could be.

-“I’ve had friends whose grandma has passed away, I’ve had family members as well that have passed away.”
+“I’ve had friends whose grandma has passed away, I’ve had family members as well that have passed away.
+You’ve got to be wise and take care of yourself and those around you.”

-British Prime Minister Boris Johnson said in parliament on Monday that the return of sport on TV would “provide a much-needed boost to national morale”.
+Prime Minister Boris Johnson said in parliament on Monday that the return of sport on TV would “provide a much-needed boost to national morale.”

-However, a YouGov poll revealed that 73 percent of 2,000 people surveyed said the return of the Premier League would not lift their spirits.

-Britain has been one of the worst-hit countries in the global pandemic, with the government officially recording more than 32,000 deaths from COVID-19.